 Nestled in less than 2-hours drive away from Sofia, Rila is the highest mountain range in Bulgaria and the Balkan Peninsula.
 As you ascend the chairlift for a 20-minute ride, emerald green and sapphire blue lakes greet you, having formed thousands of years ago from the melting glaciers.
 Due to their location at an altitude of 2,100 to 2,500 meters above sea level, a blanket of snow usually covers these lakes for most of the year.

 Vitosha Mountain (Витоша)

 Vitosha is the oldest protected nature park in the Balkans, with the fourth highest mountain range in Bulgaria.
 From almost every point in the city, one can see the mountain range surrounding Sofia along its fringes.
 Although many visitors know of the locally famous mountain, few take the time to hike up as most opt for Seven Rila Lakes.
 If you’re looking for an escape from the city, Vitosha Mountain is the place to unwind.

 Getting There: Take the blue metro line M2 to Vitosha station.
 Take bus number 66 or 93 outside of Paradise shopping mall all the way till the last stop.
 From there, you can start hiking up from one of the many trails.

 Boyana Church (Боянска църква)

 For those who don’t fancy hiking at Vitosha, Boyana Church is situated at the foot of the mountain.
 Despite looking neglected, this medieval Orthodox church is one of the nine UNESCO heritage sites in Bulgaria.
-Only 8 people are allowed inside each time for 10 minutes.
+Do note that the church only permits a maximum of eight people at a time to enter for a duration of 10-minutes.

 Getting there: Take the blue metro line M2 to Vitosha station.
 Board bus number 64 and 107 across from Paradise shopping mall, and enjoy the ride all the way.